Sulejman Krpić

-Sulejman Krpić (born 1 January 1991) is a Bosnian professional footballer who plays as a striker for Bosnian Premier League club Željezničar.
+Sulejman Krpić (born 1 January 1991) is a Bosnian professional footballer who plays as a striker for First League of FBiH club Stupčanica.

-He also played for the Bosnia and Herzegovina national team.

 Club career

 Early career

 Born in Brčko, SR Bosnia and Herzegovina, back then still within SFR Yugoslavia, Krpić played with the youth team of Orašje where he became noticed for being the top scorer in the team and scoring in the Bosnian Youth Cup final against Bosna Visoko which Orašje won by 4–1.
 He joined the Dinamo Zagreb youth team in 2008.
 In April 2009, while he was 18 years old, he signed a 10-year contract with Dinamo.
 He stayed with the Croatian giants for two years, playing in their youth and reserves teams.
 In 2010, he moved to Austria joining LASK juniors team competing in the 2010–11 Austrian Regional League Central, better known as Regionalliga, Austrian third level.

 In the summer of 2011, Krpić returned to Bosnia and Herzegovina, and after a half-season with Orašje, he signed a one-year contract with Sarajevo the during winter-break, and debuted in the second half of the 2011–12 league season.
 A year later, Krpić left Sarajevo and moved to neighbor Serbia where he played in the second level, Serbian First League, with Metalac Gornji Milanovac.